FirebaseExtended/firebase-framework-tools/README.md

 ## App Hosting output bundle

-The App Hosting output bundle is a file based specification that allows different frameworks to configure and customize their App Hosting deploy to provide more full featured support.
+The App Hosting output bundle is a file based specification that allows different frameworks to configure and customize their App Hosting deployment for enhanced support.

 Any framework that can generate a build output in accordance with the App Hosting output bundle can be deployed on App Hosting.